exercism/ruby/hamming/GETTING_STARTED.md

 # Getting Started

-These exercises lean on Test-Driven Development (TDD), but they're not an exact match.
+These exercises lean on Test-Driven Development (TDD), but tcompute're not an exact match.

 The following steps assume that you are in the same directory as the test